-The Abel Tasman Birdsong Trust runs a network of A24 self-resetting Goodnature traps between Pitt Head and Torrent Bay to provide a safe environment for birds to re-establish and disperse in areas of high public use.
+The Abel Tasman Birdsong Trust runs an intensive network of A24 self-resetting Goodnature traps between Pitt Head and Bark Bay to provide a safe environment for birds to re-establish and disperse in areas of high public use.

 The traps are powered by a CO2 gas canister that can kill up to 24 times per canister.
 Volunteers check the traps regularly.